-- report on other SOEs' dividend incomes from all subsidiaries, associated companies and joint ventures, including subsidiaries of subsidiaries. - Only immediate and subsidiaries (majority-owned companies) of SOEs are included in the report.
-However, publicly accessible documents confirm and document associated companies (minority-owned companies) and joint ventures.
-However, the main issue remains that no information is available for subsidiaries of subsidiaries. - Additionally, neither form of disclosure appears to clarify the terms of ownership for each SOE interest; whether full-paid equity, carried interest, or free equity.
-As an example, there is lacking information regarding Ukrnafta PJSC's responsibilities towards JV Ukrkarpatoil LTC LLC, another material company that participated in Ukraine's 2017 EITI reporting. - Regarding SOEs' practices in obtaining third-party financing, information does not seem to be available for some material SOEs in EITI reports.
-For those mentioned, it is not clear what the terms and type of financing arrangements exist. - Loans and loan guarantees from the state to material extractive companies seem to exist based on EITI reporting and publicly accessible documents, but without explanation of the terms and repayment schedule in either the EITI Report or the respective companies' audited financial statements.
+- The report contains data on dividends received by the Ukrainian government from SOEs, amounting to more than UAH 13.6bn.
+However, the report only includes some dividend incomes from SOEs' immediate subsidiaries, and public financial disclosures do not seem to report on other SOEs' dividend incomes from all subsidiaries, associated companies and joint ventures, including subsidiaries of subsidiaries. - It is challenging to assess the comprehensiveness of disclosures related to SOEs' ownership of equity interests in companies in the extractive industries, as the report only comprehensively provides data for immediate subsidiaries (majority-owned companies) of SOEs.
+The report does not consistently provide equity interest for all joint activities and joint ventures of SOEs.
+Publicly accessible documents confirm and document some SOEs' affiliated extractive companies (minority-owned companies) and joint ventures that are not listed in the EITI Report. - Loans and loan guarantees from the state to material extractive companies seem to exist based on EITI reporting and publicly accessible documents, but without explanation of the terms and repayment schedule in either the EITI Report or the respective companies' audited financial statements.
 As an example, terms and repayment schedules for servicing government loans to SOEs, notably NAK and its subsidiaries, are not included.
 Lastly, loan and guarantees issued by SOEs towards extractive companies and subsidiaries are not referenced in EITI reporting or in publicly available documents.
-These points are of particular interest given the importance of public debt for Ukraine's financial stability as assessed by the International Monetary Fund (IMF).
+These points are of particular interest given the importance of public debt held by non-financial parastatals and state-owned enterprises for Ukraine's total public-sector total debt profile.